endocode/ausroller/README.md

 ## Intro

-Ausroller is a tool create, update and rollout Kubernetes resource yamls from a template.
+Ausroller is a tool to create, update and rollout Kubernetes resource yamls from a template.

 Our central configuration repository ``k8s-resources`` contains the directories ``templates``, ``rollout``, ``namespaces`` and ``secrets``.